javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 (user.name == "John" ? user.hi : user.bye)(); // Error!
 ```

 Why?
-If we want to understand why it happens -- let's get under the hood of how `obj.method()` call works.
+If we want to understand why it happens, let's get under the hood of how `obj.method()` call works.

 Looking closely, we may notice two operations in `obj.method()` statement: